ErlingSigurdson/ErlingClock1/README.md

 ## Concept

-I made this clock and wrote a rookie sketch that worked somehow.
-Since I'd like to keep this device working, usable and maintainable, I wrote this updated firmware just to know what my clock is running.
+I'd made this clock and written a functional rookie sketch in 2022, and it works okay, but in order to improve the device's maintainability I wrote these updated firmware and docs.
 If you like the code for some reason, feel free to use it as you please.

+This sketch:
+* Drives a multiplexed 7-segment display using a single 74HC595 shift register IC and a set of 4 GPIO-driven transistors.
+* Interfaces with a DS3231 RTC IC (breakout board) to track time.

 ![1.png](extras/images/1.png)